Home

 of age or older, even a moderate deficiency

-of Vitamin D levels was associated with developing
+of Vitamin D levels was associated with

-coronary artery disease, heart failure,
+developing coronary artery disease,

 stroke, and death,"